jaylaw81/six-feet-over-netlify/src/pages/index.md

   production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 testimonials:
-  - quote: "\"It's been almost two years since I got the worse phone call of my life.
+  - quote: It's been almost two years since I got the worse phone call of my life.
 I didn't know how to process suicide, and I didn't have any support either.
       While looking on the internet for help I came across Six Feet Over – they were such a blessing, it felt as if my Dad sent me their way.
 They were supportive and helpful, and if it wasn't for them, I wouldn't have been able to give my Dad a proper farewell.
-For that I'm forever thankful.\""
+For that I'm forever thankful.
     author: Christina, MI
-  - quote: “My husband’s death was absolutely devastating.
-I did not have anything to help cover expenses and SFO was referred to me and while there were many questions and some phone tag, I can’t say enough how they helped lift some of the burden in such a horrible time.”
+  - quote: My husband’s death was absolutely devastating.
+I did not have anything to help cover expenses and SFO was referred to me and while there were many questions and some phone tag, I can’t say enough how they helped lift some of the burden in such a horrible time.
     author: Bridgett, Wayne County MI
-  - quote: “Six Feet Over helped me during the process of getting back on track after the loss of my husband.
+  - quote: Six Feet Over helped me during the process of getting back on track after the loss of my husband.
 I didn’t know where to turn to or even what the next steps in life would be.
 I was scared and lost because of the financial responsibilities my husband was leaving behind.
 Six Feet Over went above and beyond to help me and my family during my time in need.
 I appreciate everything Katie and her team did for me even when I just needed to vent.
-Having someone who been through exactly what I was going through was a major help.”
+Having someone who been through exactly what I was going through was a major help.
     author: Anonymous, Detroit MI
-  - quote: “In a time that my world imploded, and I was in a fog of grief, darkness and fear, they were a beacon of light.
+  - quote: In a time that my world imploded, and I was in a fog of grief, darkness and fear, they were a beacon of light.
 I had no idea how to manage the next minute of life, let alone things like funeral arrangements or how I was going to pay for any of it.
 They were a literal lifeline for me.
 I wish I had better words to describe the organization and the staff.
 Incredibly kind, caring, generous, understanding, reassuring, and the help they gave me is immeasurable on all levels.
-I am and will be forever grateful for the help they gave me.”
+I am and will be forever grateful for the help they gave me.
     author: Denise, Livingston County MI
-  - quote: “Six feet Over was a blessing to us.
+  - quote: Six feet Over was a blessing to us.
 They helped us get through the most difficult, sad and stressful situation we have ever had to deal with.
-      Something that seemed impossible was made so much more easy and we will forever be grateful.”
+      Something that seemed impossible was made so much more easy and we will forever be grateful.
     author: Amanda, Redford MI
-  - quote: “Six feet over has been very helpful, kind and sincere in helping me deal with the death of my sister.
+  - quote: Six feet over has been very helpful, kind and sincere in helping me deal with the death of my sister.
 They offered to get counseling set up for the family.
 They kept in constant contact with me on the progress of the application.
 They reached out to me to make sure the family was healing and to offer any services that they could set up.
 My application was approved and this took a huge financial burden off of me for this unexpected expense of a funeral.
-I am very grateful to have had the opportunity to be in touch with such a wonderful organization.”
+I am very grateful to have had the opportunity to be in touch with such a wonderful organization.
     author: Josette, Clare County MI
-  - quote: “During the hardest times of my life Six Feet Over stepped up and helped me and my four children get closure.
+  - quote: During the hardest times of my life Six Feet Over stepped up and helped me and my four children get closure.
 I never will forget how happy my kids were when they got a chance to wear they mom around their neck .
 We are forever grateful thanks to Six Feet Over my kids can talk to they mom when